Library of American Landscape History

-For sixty years, Fletcher Steele practiced landscape architecture as a fine art, designing nearly seven hundred gardens, from Boston to Detroit, from North Carolina to Canada.
+For sixty years, Fletcher Steele (1885–1971) practiced landscape architecture as a fine art, designing nearly seven hundred gardens, from Boston to Detroit, from North Carolina to New Brunswick, Canada.
 Often brilliant, always original, Steele’s was among the most influential landscape architects in the first half of the twentieth century, and the first to investigate modern notions of space composition, abstract use of color, new materials, and a break from classical axial alignment.
 His writings on modernism influenced a generation of landscape practitioners, including Dan Kiley.

-“This is a book to be savored, to be read and re-read for enjoyment and consulted repeatedly for inspiration.
+"This is a book to be savored, to be read and re-read for enjoyment and consulted repeatedly for inspiration.
 The text is uncommonly readable, the descriptions of the gardens and their maker consistently perceptive and insightful.
-[An] exceptional volume.”—Pacific Horticulture
+[An] exceptional volume.”